jfrogren/portfolio-arkivet/static/mdfiles/210202-supervision-protocol.md

 Thus, it is necessary - all the supervisors agreed - to take the whole section out and write it again from scratch.

-In order to get a better idea of what an introduction of this sort should contain and be built up, OJ gave the advice to look at the paper by Lakomy et al. (2020) entitled ['The motivation for citizens' involvement in life sciences research is predicted by age and gender'](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0237140) for inspiration.
+In order to get a better idea of what an introduction of this sort should contain and be built up, OJ gave the advice to look at the paper by Lakomy et al. (2020) entitled ['The motivation for citizens' involvement in life sciences research is predicted by age and gender'](<https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0237140>) for inspiration.

 #### Low response rate no obstacle to get paper published
-OJ pointed out that a similar study as ours by Lakomy et al. (2020) had a 5% response rate in the survey, and since they have been able to published their article, our 29% response rate (more than 800 persons participating) shouldn't be an issue.
+OJ pointed out that a similar study as ours by [Lakomy et al. (2020)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0237140) had a 5% response rate in the survey, and since they have been able to published their article, our 29% response rate (more than 800 persons participating) shouldn't be an issue.

 #### Response rate presented in 'Results'
 SI, said that the response rate should not be placed in the method section, but it should be part of the results.
 The reason is that the low response rate is in itself a result that should be brought up in the discussion.

 #### Motivated to include motivations in the descriptives of the study
-OJ pointed out that in the study by Lakomy et al.(2020) the authors clearly stated that more research is needed related to what motivates older persons to be actively involved in research.
-Thus it is motivated to include motivations in the descriptive statistics presented in the current study.
+OJ pointed out that in the study by [Lakomy et al.(2020)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0237140) the authors clearly stated that more research is needed related to what motivates older persons to be actively involved in research.
+Thus, it is motivated to include motivations in the descriptive statistics presented in the current study.

 #### The choice of journal affects the format
-SI explained that once we decide on which journal we should strive to publish the article in, we then know more in detail what format is expected and can frame the manuscript accordingly in order to make it publishable.
+SI explained that once we decide in which journal we should strive to publish the article in, we then know more in detail what format is expected and can frame the manuscript accordingly in order to make it publishable.
 She suggested that PLOS ONE could be one good option (where Lakomy et al.'s article was published) but nothing was decided.

 #### Method description premature and hard to follow
 All the supervisors found the method description very premature as well as hard to follow.
 RL said that he was confused by the term 'Measures' in this context and JF explained that he had found this term used in similar articles (by for example [Haak et al. (2015)](https://www.sciencedirect.com/science/article/abs/pii/S0167494315300170) & [Lakomy et al. (2020)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0237140)).
 SI found 'Study question variable' a better term to use than 'measure' in this context.